 Shrimp, Cabbage, And White Miso Dumplings

 The era of the pop-up in Miami isn’t over yet, and this week we met an excellent new one: HaoChi Dumplings.
-They’re taking over Calle Ocho’s Union Beer Store on Mondays and Tuesdays, serving a small menu of excellent things like charred snow peas and crispy chicken wings.
+They’re taking over Calle Ocho’s Union Beer Store Mon-Wed, serving a small menu of excellent things like charred snow peas and crispy chicken wings.
 But the dumplings are the main event.
 They serve three different types, but our favorite was the “Triangle,” with shrimp, cabbage, and white miso.
 You can watch the full experience on our Instagram ride-along.

 Australian Wagyu Denver Steak

 This week we published a guide to The Best Butcher Shops In Miami.
 We hope it ends up being a useful guide for everyone, but it was also a fun excuse to buy some expensive steaks in the name of “research.”
 The best steak we tried came from Josh’s Premium Meats, a family operation in a warehouse off Bird Road.
 These folks are selling some extraordinary cuts of beef, and they even have a special menu of olive-fed wagyu with a $130 ribeye.
 We went with the slightly more reasonable Australian wagyu Denver steak (about $18), cooked it using the reverse sear method, and it came out just beautifully.

 This week we published a guide to Miami At-Home Pop-Ups - and while we haven’t been able to sample every place on the list, we did order some things from Oori Bake Shop.
 They serve a lot of very good baked goods here, like various sourdoughs, shokupan, and cinnamon rolls with lemon cream cheese frosting.
 But their savory charcoal rolls with everything seasoning really blew us away.
 It’s like the best dinner roll you ever had married an everything bagel.
 We will be ordering these again and so should you.